 For students, it's a neat way for them to increase their knowledge and understanding of a topic.
 Sometimes the knowledge gained is enough to start a full-time career, like learning social media management to go on and start a social media management business.

-For instructors, teaching what you know is a rewarding plus.
-You get benefits like:
+For instructors, teaching what you know with online courses is a rewarding plus.
+As a Udemy instructor you get benefits like:

 - Building an audience